Tarzan (1999 film): Writing

 Tab Murphy, who had just finished work on The Hunchback of Notre Dame (1996), was attracted to the theme of man-versus-nature in Tarzan, and began developing a treatment in January 1995.
 For the third act, Murphy suggested that Tarzan should leave for England, as he did in the book, but the directors felt that it was incompatible with their central theme of what defines a family.
 In order to keep Tarzan in the jungle, the third act needed to be restructured by redefining the role of the villain and inventing a way to endanger the gorillas.
 In this departure from Burroughs' novel, a villain named Clayton was created to serve as a guide for Professor Archimedes Q. Porter and his daughter, Jane.
 In addition to this, Kerchak was re-characterized from a savage silverback into the protector of the gorilla tribe.
-Also the Mangani, the apes that raised Tarzan in the original book were changed and portrayed as gorillas which were called Bolgani in the original story.
-Originally Sabor was portrayed as a lioness but was changed to a leopard due to the fact the film takes place in the jungle a place where leopards hunt rather than lions who roam in open grasslands, also leopards in the original novel where called Sheeta.

-In January 1997, husband-and-wife screenwriting duo Bob Tzudiker and Noni White were hired to help refocus and add humor to the script as a way to balance the emotional weight of the film.
+In January 1997, husband-and-wife screenwriting duo Bob Tzudiker and Noni White, two other writers of The Hunchback of Notre Dame, were hired to help refocus and add humor to the script as a way to balance the emotional weight of the film.
 Comedy writer Dave Reynolds was also brought on to write humorous dialogue for the film.
 "I was initially hired on for six weeks of rewriting and punch-up", Reynolds said, "A year and a half later, I finished.
 Either they liked my work, or I was very bad at time management."
 One challenge the writers faced was how Tarzan should learn about his past.
 "When Kala takes Tarzan back to the tree house, she is essentially telling him that he was adopted", Bonnie Arnold, the producer for Tarzan, said, "This is necessitated by him encountering humans and recognizing he is one of them."
 As a way to explore the feelings in that scene, Arnold brought in adoptive parents to talk with the story team.
-Another issue was the inherent and overt racism in the original Edgar Rice Burroughs' Tarzan.
-The writers consciously chose to not include any African characters in order to avoid this topic.